-We finance our activities through cash flow from operations and availability under the revolving credit facility.
-As of May 3, 2015, we had cash and cash equivalents of \$90,080, net working capital of \$25,495 and outstanding debt obligations of \$430,000 (\$429,065, net of discount).
-We also had \$44,815 in borrowing availability under our secured credit facility.
+We finance our activities through cash flow from operations and availability under our revolving credit facility.
+As of August 2, 2015, we had cash and cash equivalents of \$23,722, net working capital deficit of \$46,115 and outstanding debt obligations of \$361,000.
+We also had \$133,815 in borrowing availability under our Credit Facility.

-We have had in the past, and anticipate that in the future we may have, negative working capital balances.
+We currently have, and anticipate that in the future we may continue to have, negative working capital balances.
 We are able to operate with a working capital deficit because cash from sales is usually received before related liabilities for product, supplies, labor and services become due.
-Funds available from sales not needed immediately to pay for operating expenses have typically been used for noncurrent capital expenditures and payment of long-term debt obligations.
+Funds available from sales not needed immediately to pay for operating expenses have typically been used for non-current capital expenditures and payment of long-term debt obligations.